 - Fluctuations in the bodyweight

 Having all that said, breast lift surgery doesn’t alter the size of your breasts.
-Therefore, if you are interested in changing the volume or size of your breasts, you can consider a breast augmentation or reduction treatment.
+Therefore, if you are interested in changing the volume or size of your breasts, you can consider a breast augmentation or breast reduction treatment.